Gordonby/securing-azure-storage-accounts/README.md

 This repository includes Infrastructure as Code assets in addition to describing the concepts, and showing the imposed controls.

-## Durablity
+## Durability

 [Zone redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage) storage offers the highest storage SLA and spreads 3 copies of your data over 3 availability zones.
-[Locally redudant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage) on the other hand keeps 3 copies of your data in the same data center.
+[Locally redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage) on the other hand keeps 3 copies of your data in the same data center.

-[Geo-zone redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-zone-redundant-storage) replicatates to a secondary region to mitigate primary region data-loss scenarios.
+[Geo-zone redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-zone-redundant-storage) replicates to a secondary region to mitigate primary region data-loss scenarios.

 > GZRS should be used for providing maximum durability for business critical data